ronin-chain/dpos-contract/script/20240220-miko-hardfork/README.md

 - C2.
 The `doctor` will withdraw the locked fund.
 - C3.
 The `doctor` will upgrade the Bridge Tracking contract to remove the recovery method.
 - C4.
 The `doctor` will transfer admin to BridgeManager.
+- C5.
+The `doctor` will transfer all fund to Andy's trezor.